mralmeidapoa/be-the-hero/README.md

 Bootcamp OmniStack11 - RocketSeat

 ## Motivation
-To study front-end and back-end using: HTML, CSS, Express, React, NodeJS, SQLite
+Improving my skills in the study and development of a CRUD with front-end and back-end using HTML, CSS, Express, React, NodeJS.